 Motorhome Hire for Yorkshire Three Peaks Challenge

+Motorhome hire yorkshire three peaks from Heath's in Pontefract.
 The Yorkshire Three Peaks Challenge covers 24.5 miles across Pen-y-ghent, Whernside, and Ingleborough in the Yorkshire Dales.
-A motorhome provides the perfect base camp for preparation and recovery - just over an hour from our Pontefract depot.

 Pen-y-ghent is usually tackled first, its distinctive lion-shaped profile rising steeply from the valley floor.
 The climb is direct and involves a short section of easy scrambling near the summit, where hands are needed to negotiate the rocky steps.
 The views from the top, stretching across the Ribble Valley to Ingleborough and beyond, give you your first sense of the scale of the challenge ahead.
 From Pen-y-ghent, the route drops north to Ribblehead, crossing farmland, moorland, and the flanks of the valley before arriving at the famous Ribblehead Viaduct.